bixbydevelopers/capsule-sample-space-resorts/README.md

 single one in order to pursue with the booking (see SpaceResort Selection Prompt section below for full details).
 The context for that prompt is `SpaceResort`, and **Selection Prompt training must always have the same goal as its context**.
-Thus by definition the Selection Prompt for `SpaceResort` will definitely need to use `SpaceResort` as its goal.
+Accordingly, Selection Prompt for `SpaceResort` needs to use `SpaceResort` as its goal.

 The Selection Prompt training also uses a special flagged signal to route the